 Kairos Earth will partner with the Diocese of Rhode Island to offer two 3-day pilgrimages along rivers in Rhode Island in May and September.
-Click the Wood River Pilgrimage or Blackstone River Pilgrimage links below for more information.
+Click the Wood River Pilgrimage or Rhode Island River Pilgrimage links below for more information.

 River of Life: Wood River Pilgrimage, 2018